Logo

 Summary

-There are lots of things you can do with this functionality and it’s fun to play with scenarios.
-For a client, they had a process where they exporting a certain SmartList, formatting and sorted it a specific way, subtotalled the sheet, and created a pivot table for it.
-We recreated that in an Export Solution and while it doesn’t save hours of time per use, it saves minutes of time every time they export that particular set of data which adds up over the year.
-It’s a very simple time-saving or automation tool that anyone can build right away.
+There are lots of things a user can do with this functionality and it's fun to play with scenarios.
+For a client, they had a process where they exported a certain SmartList, formatted and sorted it a specific way, subtotalled the sheet, and created a pivot table for it.
+We recreated that in an Export Solution and while it doesn't save hours per use, it saves minutes every time they export that particular set of data which adds up over the year.
+It's a straightforward time-saving or automation tool that anyone can build right away.